d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 :eqref:`eq_bptt_partial_ht_wh_gen`
 after $\tau$ steps.
-This is what we have been discussing so far, such as when we detached the gradients in :numref:`sec_rnn_scratch`.
+This is what we have been discussing so far, such as when we detached the gradients in :numref:`sec_rnn-scratch`.
 This leads to an *approximation* of the true gradient, simply by terminating the sum at
 $\partial h_{t-\tau}/\partial w_h$.
 In practice this works quite well.
 It is what is commonly referred to as truncated backpropgation through time :cite:`Jaeger.2002`.